 "There is no life for me without you."

 "But you have not seen my face, my eyes.
 Don't you wonder why I hide them?
 You don't know what I look like."

 "I see your shape and hear your sweet voice.
 I smell your scent.
 Your heart shines brighter than the sunrise."
-As his words rippled the air golden shafts stretched across the stone floor.
+As his words rippled the air, red and gold shafts stretched across the stone floor.
 "These beauties are plenty for me.
 I care not if your face is scarred, if your eyes were burned by the dragon's breath."

 Tesana pulled back her hood and shook out her hair.
-Brilliance climbed the cavern walls.
+Blazing sunlight climbed the cavern walls.
 "Now you must see."
 Her fingers slipped behind her head.

 "You don't have to show me.
 You…"

 "Our eyes do burn."
 She untied the blindfold.
 "But with fire of their own."
 Two flaming stars seared his sight.
 Squinting, he watched sunbeams rush up her body, setting her tresses ablaze; hues of red and gold consumed raven's feather black as her hair lifted off her shoulders.